Drospirenone, ethinyl estradiol, and levomefolate (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Precautions While Using drospirenone, ethinyl estradiol, and levomefolate
+Precautions while using drospirenone, ethinyl estradiol, and levomefolate

 It is very important that your doctor check your progress at regular visits to make sure drospirenone, ethinyl estradiol, and levomefolate is working properly and does not cause unwanted effects.
 These visits will usually be every 6 to 12 months, but some doctors require them more often.
 Your doctor may also want to check your blood pressure while taking drospirenone, ethinyl estradiol, and levomefolate.

-Although you are using drospirenone, ethinyl estradiol, and levomefolate to prevent pregnancy, you should know that using drospirenone, ethinyl estradiol, and levomefolate while you are pregnant could harm the unborn baby.
+Although you are using drospirenone, ethinyl estradiol, and levomefolate to prevent pregnancy, you should know that using drospirenone, ethinyl estradiol, and levomefolate while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Vaginal bleeding of various amounts may occur between your regular menstrual periods during the first 3 months of use.
 This is sometimes called spotting when slight, or breakthrough bleeding when heavier.